All Episodes

 It was taxpayer dollars that they were wasting.

-Well, you know, you know, it's uh I have to be a bit cautious here because the condition of my green card that I don't foment armed insurrection against the government of the United States, otherwise they can embark on a uh whatever uh deportment process or whatever, which takes fifteen years or whatever.
+Well, you know, you know, I have to be a bit cautious here because it's a condition of my green card that I don't foment armed insurrection against the government of the United States.

-But you know, uh Joan Byers and Co back in the 60s like to uh deduct from their tax bill what they thought was going to fund the war, um the great uh war machine in Vietnam.
+But, you know, Joan Byers and Co. back in the 60s liked to deduct from their tax bill what they thought was going to fund the war, the great war machine in Vietnam.

-I certainly think it is not unreasonable for citizens of the United States to deduct uh to deduct the cost of all those uh taxpayer-funded computers and taxpayer-funded CDs that government workers use to watch hardcore pornography all day.
+I certainly think it is not unreasonable for citizens of the United States to deduct, to deduct the cost of all those taxpayer-funded computers and taxpayer-funded CDs that government workers use to watch hardcore pornography all day.

-Because if you get a If if if hardcore pornography can't be left to the private sector, nothing, nothing can, Kent.
+Because if hardcore pornography can't be left to the private sector, nothing can, Kent.

 So you're right to be annoyed about it.